ARTbio/metavisitor/docs/use_case_3-3.md

 When you are finished you'll have 55 datasets.
 Make sure their datatype is `fastqsanger` or `fastqsanger.gz`, and create a dataset collection (as explained in the previous chapter) of these 55 datasets that you will name `Lassa virus`.

-- Copy the `vir2 nucleotide BLAST database` from the `References` history to the current history `Input data for Use Case 3-3`.
+- Copy the `nucleotide vir2 blast database` from the `References` history to the current history `Input data for Use Case 3-3`.

 ## History for Use Case 3-3 / Ebola virus
 1. Stay in the history `Input data for Use Case 3-3`